dadhi/dmax/req.md

 - State targets: `?` after the main spec designates signals that receive action state (busy/done/ok/err/code/all).
 - Headers / options: use `^` immediately after the directive name to control headers and a small set of shortcuts.
 Example: `data-post^json^cache-control.no-cache:resp@.click="/api"`.

+Inputs and mapping:
+- Inputs are declared with `+<signal>` or `+#elem.prop`.
+Each input may include per-input mods using the double-underscore syntax, for example `+user-id__query.id` or `+#email.value__body`.
+- Modes:
+  - `__query.name` — place input into the URL query parameter `name`.
+If omitted the parameter name defaults to the last segment of the input signal name.
+  - `__body.name` — include the input under `name` in the request body (when the method uses a body).
+  - `__header.name` — add this input value as header `name`.
+If `__header` is present without a name the header will be `x-dmax-<last-name>`.
+- Defaults:
+  - GET/DELETE default to `__query` mode when no explicit per-input mode is provided.
+  - POST/PUT/PATCH default to `__body` mode when no explicit per-input mode is provided.
+  - When multiple inputs are mapped to body (explicitly via `__body` or implicitly for non-GET methods), the runtime will merge them into a single JSON object with keys equal to the specified names (or the input's last segment when no name supplied).
+If only a single body input exists, its value is used directly as the request body.

 Headers/options via `^` (primary change):
 - `^<name>.<value>` sets header-like options.
 Example: `^cache-control.no-cache` → sets `Cache-Control: no-cache`.
 - Shortcuts: common header bundles provided as shortcuts after `^`: